-90 United Nations, Principles and Recommendations for a Vital Statistics System, Revision 3, New York, 2014.
-Paras.
-369-370.
+97 U.N.
+Principles and Recommendations for a Vital Statistics System, Revision 3, paras 365-366.

-91 United Nations, Handbook of Vital Statistics Systems and Methods Volume I: Legal, Organizational, and Technical aspects, New York, 1991.
-P. 21, para.
-182.
+98 U.N.
+Principles and Recommendations for a Vital Statistics System, Revision 3, paras 365-366, 368; U.N.
+Handbook of Vital Statistics Systems and Methods Volume I: Legal, organizational and technical aspects, paras 189-192.

-the integrity of the records.
-92 In addition, fees and penalties for late/delayed registration are generally not effective in preventing late/delayed registration, but instead act as a disincentive to registration.
-93
+99 U.N.
+Guidelines for the Legislative Framework for Civil Registration, Vital Statistics and Identity Management Systems, para.
+321

+Citation:

+Comments:

+9. Provision for Late and Delayed Registration

+Best Practice: Deadlines for birth registration are often between 14-30 days and around 3 days for death registration, but vary by country.
+A late registration occurs after the legally specified time period, but within a grace period, usually one year after the vital event.
+Delayed registration occurs after the grace period.
+While late registration should be discouraged so that vital events are registered in a timely manner, the procedures and proof required should not be so restrictive that they discourage late registration of events.
+Procedures should take account of the difficulties in finding or verifying evidence of past events while striving to maintain the integrity of the records.
+Usually, late registration is allowed without much additional proof of the event.
+For delayed registration, additional proof (such as witnesses) may be required; however, this should not be so burdensome as to disincentivize registration.
+In addition, fees and penalties for late and delayed registration are generally not effective in preventing late and delayed registration, but instead act as a disincentive to registration.

 Guidance: Describe the process and timelines for late and delayed registration of vital events.
 Note whether fees, the required proof, or other requirements are different for late and delayed registration.
 Indicate whether fees can be amended without legislative action.
-In the comments section, state whether the law aligns with best practice and describe any gaps and/or opportunity for regulatory reform.
+In the comments section, state whether the law aligns with best practice and describe any gaps and/or opportunities for regulatory reform.

 a.
-Late and delayed live birth notification (time periods, evidence requested, fees):
+Late and Delayed Live Birth Notification (time periods, evidence requested, fees):

 Citation:

 Comments:

 b.
-Late and delayed death notification (time periods, evidence requested, fees):
+Late and Delayed Death Notification (time periods, evidence requested, fees):

 Citation:

 Comments:

-c.
-Late and delayed foetal death notification (time periods, evidence requested, fees):

-Citation:

-Comments:

-10. Unique Identity Code
+10. Unique Identity Codes

 Best Practice: A Unique Identity Code (UIC) is a numeric or alphanumeric code assigned to an individual for life.
 Use of a UIC is a common way to share information across databases.
-However, not all countries use a UIC and in some countries the use of UIC to link information across databases is not legal due to privacy concerns.
-94
+However, not all countries use a